Viftrup/viftrup.github.io/_posts/2017-02-06-dwh-the-beginning.markdown

 ### 3. Fully-featured DWH system

-In order to optimize the loading times, the DWH must support the incremental data loads, i.e. only the recently changed data should be written to the DWH during the load.
-This will also help with tracking the changes and storing the changes history.
+In order to optimize the loading times, we need to introduce the incremental data loads, i.e. only the recently changed data should be written to the DWH during the load.
+Unfortunately, when implementing the incremental data load "by hand", it's very easy to either miss some data, or load it twice (for example, when you try to delete and then reload the recently changed data by timestamp).
+DWH must "natively" support the incremental data loads, so that it never has duplicated data.
+This will also help with tracking the changes and storing the historical data.

-**Requirement to DWH #3**: support incremental data loading and ensure the best performance when writing, but most importantly, reading the data.
+**Requirement to DWH #3**: it must support incremental data loading and ensure the best performance for writing, but most importantly, reading the data.

-As we have already discussed, one of the major requirements to the DWH is storing the historical data (for example all previous addresses of the customers).
-This is something that operational systems usually don't do, and therefore all previous versions of the data are simply lost.
-Therefore, we need to start storing them in DWH as early as possible.

-**Requirement to DWH #4**: when information is stored, it must not be lost.
-Therefore, all changes of the source data must be reflected in the history tables.

 Additionally, it's not rare that operational systems have inconsistent or duplicate data because of the design issues and "organic growth" of those systems, and simply because it might not interfere with their work.
 Of course, these issues become obvious when somebody starts to analyse the data.
 Therefore, we need to think about how to fix such issues on DWH level.